In Memory of Theo Faiss: Themes

+To von Halle and Martina Maria Sam, by contrast, the work relates to events years later.
+Von Halle states that it shows the moment seven years after Faiss died, when, she says, Faiss passed on to the next seven-year cycle, and his protective sheath over the Goetheanum came to an end.
+She therefore interprets the work as having been created around October 1921, the seventh anniversary of Faiss's death.

-To von Halle, furthermore, the concavity of Faiss's mother's face shows that she is grieving in the earthly sphere.
+To von Halle, furthermore, the concavity of Faiss's mother's face in the first version shows that she is grieving in the earthly sphere.
 Whereas Raab sees Ida Faiss's expression as one of resignation to her fate, von Halle sees it as one of adoration and devout gratitude after having spent seven years spiritually supporting him.
 Also unlike Raab, who sees the male figure on the left as Faiss's father, von Halle identifies it as Steiner—with convex face, operating beyond the threshold of the spirit world—offering his thanks to Faiss, on the one hand, and expressing concern and praying for continued protection, on the other.
-The lack of continued protection, however, is to von Halle why the Goetheanum was able to burn as it did at the end of 1922.refn|group=note|Raab, by contrast, explained the Goetheanum's destruction by stating that Faiss "contributed through his sacrifice to the fact that the building, when it fell prey to the flames and dissolved into the Earth’s atmosphere, was able to 'sacrifice' itself in the right way, so as to form, from then on, a special protective sheath for the entire Earth" (durch ihr Opfer dazu beigetragen, daß sich der Bau, als er ein Raub der Flammen wurde und in die Atmosphäre der Erde aufging, sich in der richtigen Art «opfern» konnte, um seither für die ganze Erde eine besondere Schutzhülle zu bilden.
-Similarly, Sam suggests that the relief "is directly connected to the fire" (direkt mit dem Brandgeschehen zusammenhängt).
-Stating that Maryon would have designed the relief in consultation with Steiner, she suggests that it may represent the "metamorphosis of Theo’s task in an artistic form" (Metamorphose der Aufgabe Theos in künstlerischer Art).
+The lack of continued protection is, according to von Halle, why the Goetheanum was able to burn as it did at the end of 1922.
+Similarly, Sam suggests that the work "is directly connected to the fire".
+Stating that Maryon would have designed the work in consultation with Steiner, she suggests that it may represent the "metamorphosis of Theo's task in an artistic form".

-Beyond the specific event depicted, Raab terms the relief the "true monument" (eigentliche Denkmal) to Faiss and his death, helping to keep it alive in memory, while serving a dual role as a memento mori.
-He also notes that has documentary value, as a representation of Faiss's karmic sacrifice—something about which there is little recorded.
+Beyond the specific event depicted, Raab terms the work the "true monument" to Faiss and his death.
+He states that the work serves a dual role as a "living memento mori", evoking mortality while keeping alive the memory of Faiss.